Nutritionist Answers Your Questions

 Over the years of my time as a practising nutritionist I have had clients ask just about anything related to nutrition, health and wellness.
-Here are just a sample of the most common questions that have been asked of me and my answers to them.
+Here are just a sample of the most common questions that have been asked of me and my corresponding answers.